bwilliams4428/AWS-Projects/AWS-WordPress/README.md

                 Create security for database traffic.
 Set the source to as the type to MYSQL/Aurora and source as the web traffic security group.
                 IMAGE DBSG

+6. Create database subnet group and RDS Instance for Word Press

+                Create subnet group to place the RDS instance in a private subnet.
+Select two AZ and the private subnets for high availability.
+                Image DBSNG

+                Create a MYSQL RDS Instance for Word Press.
+                ImagesRDS1-6

+7. Create EFS instance